In this guest blog, Tony Hall from the BDAA discusses his goal of making Bristol the number one dementia-friendly city in the UK.

 - We Care Home Improvements has been recognised as an organisation that is working to become Dementia Friendly by the Dementia Action Alliance

-- Find out how to make your home more Dementia Friendly here
+- You can find out how to make your home more Dementia Friendly here